sheurich/debian-repro/README.md

 - Deterministic tar: Sorted files, numeric owners
 - Fixup process: Removes logs, machine IDs, variable content

-The timestamp from official builds MUST be used exactly - this is the single most critical parameter for reproducibility.
+Use the exact timestamp from official builds - this is the single most critical parameter for reproducibility.

 ## Documentation

-See [`docs/debuerreotype-guide.md`](docs/debuerreotype-guide.md) for detailed step-by-step instructions on using Debuerreotype and verifying builds.
+See [`docs/debuerreotype-guide.md`](docs/debuerreotype-guide.md) for step-by-step instructions on using Debuerreotype and verifying builds.